-- 3 letters of recommendation - recommenders should be identified in the online application and then will be contacted electronically to complete the form/letter online. (suggestions: letters of recommendation)
+- Three letters of recommendation - recommenders should be identified in the online application and then will be contacted electronically to complete the form/letter online. (suggestions: letters of recommendation)

 - TOEFL scores for those whose native language is not English

-NOTE: A key component for acceptance into our program is a match between your interests and those of a core faculty member(s).
-Thus, it would be helpful to indicate your research interests and the faculty member(s) you would like to work within your personal statement.
+NOTE: A key component for acceptance into our program is a match between your interests and those of the core faculty member(s).
+Thus, it would be helpful to indicate your research interests and the faculty member(s) you would like to work with in your personal statement.
 For more information on current research projects and core faculty members, click here.

 You will be linked to the graduate school application procedure.
-When selecting program, select: Human Development and Family Science - Developmental Science
+When selecting program, select Developmental Science.

 Criteria for admission include but are not limited to: